CSCI210Mines/project2/README.md

 A complete solution executable that have all the commands implemented is available: **main** and can be executed from the command line on isengard.

-These fundamental commands function the same as in a standard linux terminal:
+When the program is executed you can type the following commands to interact with the simulated file system:

 - cd: change directory, allows for the traversal between directories
 - ls: list directory contents, displays files and directories within the current directory
-- pwd: print working directory, shows the full path of the current directory.
+- pwd: print working directory, shows the full path of the current directory
+- rm: remove a file
+- rmdir: remove an empty directory
+- touch: create a file
+- tree: displays the file system hierarchy with all the created directories and files
+- menu: prints the list of available commands
+- quit: quit the program

 ## Requirements for the splitPath() function